 NOTE 1—For MU the A-MPDU is per user in the MAC sublayer; and the VHT Training Symbols, VHT-SIG-B, and

-Data are per user in the PHY layer in Figure 22-32.
+Data are per user in the PHY layer in Figure 22-32, with the number VHT Training Symbols depending on the total number of space-time streams across all users..

 TGac editor: modify TGac D4.0 P305L58-60 as follows:

-In an SU transmission, normal termination occurs after the transmission of the final bit of the last PSDU octet, according to the number of OFDM symbols indicated supplied in the N_SYM field.
+In an SU transmission, normal termination occurs after the transmission of the final bit of the last PSDU octet, according to the number of OFDM symbols indicated by NSYM (see 22.4.3).

 TGac editor: modify TGac D4.0 P307L23, Figure 22-33 as follows:

+TX L-STF

-TX non-VHT Training Symbols
+TX L-LTF

 Clause 22.3.21 comments: